xairy/mipt-schedule-parser/README.md

 These values are actually the values of the according excel cells.

-So, basically, the script prints the schedule as the follows:
+So, basically, the script prints the schedule as follows:

     for each Group:
       print Group.Number()